Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 ted\_main.csv (<https://www.kaggle.com/rounakbanik/ted-talks>)

-This dataset is related to Idea \#3 regarding the popularity and relatedness of TED Talks throughout the 2000’s.
+This dataset is related to Idea \#3 regarding the popularity and trends of TED Talks throughout the 2000’s.

 ### Dataset \#3